yegon-gk/My-Portfolio-App/README.md

 JavaScript: A versatile programming language that enables interactive and dynamic behavior on websites and web applications.

-DB Jason:A special way to store and exchange data, similar to JSON.
+DB Json:A special way to store and exchange data, similar to JSON.
 It's designed for databases and makes it easier to save and retrieve information efficiently.

 ## License